StackVista/stackstate-docs/configure/security/rbac/rbac_scopes.md

 The scope is an [STQL query](../../../develop/reference/stql_reference.md) that's added as a prefix to every query executed in StackState.
 Whenever a user wants to select a view or pass a query in StackState, this prefix query is executed as a part of the user's query, limiting the results accordingly to the user's role.

-Note: Please note that function calls like `withCauseOf` and `withNeighborsOf` are not supported as they would not be performant in this context.
+Note: Please note that function calls like `withCauseOf` and `withNeighborsOf` aren't supported as they would not be performant in this context.

 If a user belongs to more than one group, then this user can have multiple scopes, which translates to multiple prefixes.
 In this situation, the prefix is executed as an OR of all scopes that this user has.